What Thyroid Antibodies Mean for your Body and your Thyroid

 But instead of your flares spiking up your antibody level to the 2,000 range, they will be a much more mild rise to something around the 1,000 level.

-In this scenario, your body spends less time with the extremely high antibody levels which reduce thyroid gland damage and preserve the function of your thyroid gland.
+In this scenario, your body spends less time with the extremely high antibody levels which reduces thyroid gland damage and preserves the function of your thyroid gland.

 Even if you aren’t able to bring your antibodies down to 0 (which is ideal) you will still feel so much better by reducing them to a manageable level.